 2006 Designed new Twin Cam Dyna exhausts and introduced new 113", 126", 132" and 139" ORCA motors in both Twin Cam and V2 configurations.
 Installed new production and test equipment to include an eddy current dyno.
 New BMW turbocharger systems designed.
 Expanded turbocharger applications for Harley big twins both oem and custom as well as race versions.

 2007: Readied introduction of solid state instrumentation packages.
 Fabbed up new 500hp turbo configurations.
 Purchased new CNC equipment to introduce new, sort of unusual, products.
 Continued a 6 year support system for Nitro burning Harley Top Fuel and Pro Fuel projects.
 Bonneville Bullett nears completion.

 Flats in 2007 were wet and less than ideal.
-Follow Mike's progress as he gears up for 2008.
+Follow Bullett's progress as we gear up